ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2015.md

 or upcoming lab meetings.
 Subject to change, of course.

-Meetings take place in PAS 2464 Tues at high noon thirty.
+Meetings take place in PAS 2464 Friday at high noon thirty.

 Nengo development meetings take place on Tuesdays at noon, and run for half an hour.